 The environment around you may not understand why you perform these compulsions, but if you have compulsive complaints you will experience a lot of tension and stress if you do not perform the acts.
 Serious compulsive complaints will strongly influence your functioning in daily life and can be very time consuming.

-It is likely that every person will suffer from physical complaints or pain at some time.
+Everyone will experience physical complaints or pain at some point in their life.
 This may include fatigue, muscle tension, headache, back or abdominal pain.

 Sometimes, the symptoms will not go away, or, you can’t find a physical cause that explain your symptoms.
 Maybe you can no longer live like you’re used to due to a (chronic) disease.
 This can cause you to develop a low mood and negative thoughts.

 You may have low expectations for the future, see no solution to your problems and do not feel as if you’re taken seriously.
 Because you cannot find a solution to solve your problem, you may adjust your life and avoid doing things you previously enjoyed doing.

 This means you are limiting your functioning and your pleasure in life.
 In the short term, these adjustments may help you as you’ll experience less pain, but in the long term the complaints often remain.
 The physical symptoms you experience can also cause other symptoms, such as anxiety or depression.

 Within Oh My Mood you can learn to get insight into your complaints and how to deal with your complaints in a different way.
 This often means that you will have fewer problems with your complaints or that they have less of an impact on your daily functioning.